ebp-nor/workshop-2024/02_Smudgeplot.md

 Here we see that based on the coverage of the heterozygous kmer pairs, the most represented haplotype structure for the river lamprey is diploid.

-Which is the most representet haplotype for *Metschnikowia zobellii*?
+Which is the most representet haplotype for the coleseed sawfly?
 To look at the plots you created, open a new terminal window, and navigate to a directory where you want to place your files.
 When you have found the place where you want to save them, use this code to copy them to your local computer:

 ```
 scp -r <username>@saga.sigma2.no:/cluster/projects/nn9984k/work/<username>/smudgeplot/"*.png" .